-This Policy applies to conduct by Students that takes place within the United States in all of the education (i.e., degree and non-degree programs) and non-education programs of the School, including employment, and will be enforced on School Campus and Non-Campus property, including remote locations such as the Mobile Law Office, and in School-sponsored programs held in locations away from the St. Paul Campus, and other School-hosted social functions or events sponsored by the School but held at other locations within the United States.
+This Policy applies to conduct by Students, Employees, and Third Parties that takes place within the United States in all of the education (i.e., degree and non-degree programs) and non-education programs of the School, including employment, and will be enforced on School Campus and Non-Campus property, including School-sponsored programs held in locations away from the St. Paul Campus, and other School-hosted social functions or events sponsored by the School but held at other locations within the United States.
 The policy also applies to conduct that occurs in certain circumstances as defined in this Policy in a Non-Campus Building or Property or on Public Property, including School-sanctioned Student organization events within the United States.

 This Policy also applies to any off-Campus conduct within the United States that causes or threatens to cause a substantial and material disruption at the School, or interferes with the rights of Students and Employees to be free from a hostile learning and working environment taking into consideration the totality of the circumstances on and off Campus.